 Since the FDA doesn’t regulate CBD products as they do drugs or dietary supplements, companies sometimes mislabel or misrepresent their products.
 That means it’s especially important to do your own research and find a quality product.

 Before you buy CBD from a company, research their history.
 Avoid companies with a history of mislabeling CBD, and opt for CBD that has been tested by a third party.

-It’s essential to talk to your doctor before taking supplements or medication of any kind — including CBD.
-A doctor is best equipped to tell you how to use CBD to improve your sleep based on your specific circumstances.
+It’s essential to talk to a qualified healthcare professional before taking supplements or medication of any kind — including CBD.
+They are best equipped to tell you how to use CBD to improve your sleep based on your specific circumstances.

 Is CBD Legal?
 Hemp-derived CBD products (with less than 0.3 percent THC) are legal on the federal level, but are still illegal under some state laws.
 Marijuana-derived CBD products are illegal on the federal level, but are legal under some state laws.
 Check your state’s laws and those of anywhere you travel.
 Keep in mind that nonprescription CBD products are not FDA-approved, and may be inaccurately labeled.